 All the more reason for you to get familiar with WooCommerce settings from the beginning.
 In order to get started with your first WooCommerce shop, WordPress needs to be installed on your web server or on your local test system.
 It serves as a basis and the primary Content Management System (CMS).
 You can find more about the technical requirements in this blog post.

 As mentioned above, WooCommerce is, like WordPress, open source.
-You can use them free of charge, even if you are running a commercial enterprise.
+You can use them free of charge, even if you're running a commercial enterprise.
 Are you new to the world of WordPress?
 Then I recommend getting a good textbook for beginners.
 These are now available in almost all languages.

 Tip: For questions about WordPress, the forum on WordPress.org is a good first port of call, as is the forum on wp.org.
 However, be sure to search for existing answers before opening a new topic.
-The forum members will appreciate you doing this first.
+The forum members will appreciate you taking this step first.

 The longest part of creating on online shop is adding and maintaining your products.
 This is not because of WooCommerce itself but rather the other tasks involved; the creation of product texts, image processing, creation of product features and product variants, assignment of meta information for search engine optimization, etc. The shop system provides you with relevant fields for all of these tasks:

 You'll already know the basic process for this from WordPress.
-Publishing and editing afterwarrds in the same way as editing blog posts and pages in WordPress.
+Publishing and editing are done in the same way as editing blog posts and pages in WordPress.

-If you have your product or customer data already to hand, either from another shop system or as CSV file from other databases, you can also import it into WooCommerce.
-While WordPress does come with its own import tools, for rather complex shop data you usually have to use more comprehensive tools.
+If you already have your product or customer data to hand, either from another shop system or as a CSV file from other databases, you can also import it into WooCommerce.
+While WordPress does come with its own import tools, for rather complex shop data you usually need to use more comprehensive tools.
 In practice, the tools WP All Import or the Product CSV Import Suite from WooCommerce have proven particularly useful.
 Many developers prefer the former because of its many functions:

 You can find more free tools for importing and exporting product data here.

 There are special tools for individual shop systems to make migrating to WooCommerce easier.
-For example, the plugin FG Magento to WooCommerce by Frédéric Gilles for switching from Magento.
-In the full version, it automatically transfers the most important data like products and product texts, product categories, customer and meta data, vouchers, product ratings, post and category images and their previews.
-WordPress content, for example posts and pages, can also be transferred.
+For example, the plugin FG Magento to WooCommerce for switching from Magento.
+In the full version, it automatically transfers the most important data such as products and product texts, product categories, customer and metadata, vouchers, product ratings, post and category images, and their previews.
+WordPress content, posts and pages for example, can also be transferred.
 A very useful function is being able to delete any test data in WooCommerce at the push of a button.